Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling

 Two remarkable features can be extracted from Fig. \ref{fig:MdeT}.
-There is a wide temperature range where the slope of the remanent magnetization as a function of temperature is almost constant and, in addition, the value of that slope is very similar for the whole set of samples.
-Taking into account that the Co contribution to the saturation magnetization can be assumed to be constant within that temperature range \cite{Myers1951}, and all the temperature dependence can be attributed to the Tb contribution.
+There is a wide temperature range where the slope of the remanent magnetization as a function of temperature is almost constant and, in addition, the value of that slope is very similar across the whole set of samples.
+Consistently, previous studies have reported that the magnetic moment of the Co sub-lattice remains nearly constant within the explored temperature range \cite{Hu_SperimagneticAmAll_PRB2025, Myers1951, Hu_YCoAlloys_PRB2024}, indicating that the observed temperature dependence originates primarily from the Tb contribution.
 However, the observed behavior is also compatible with a weak temperature dependence of the cobalt magnetization, as reported by other authors \cite{LAvilesSR2021}.
-Therefore, by assuming a linear temperature dependence for the magnetization of both Co and Tb sub-lattices in the range $T$ =[\qty{80}{\kelvin}, \qty{280}{\kelvin}] the Co magnetization is given by its saturation magnetization (i.e., $M^{\mathrm Co}=M_S^{\mathrm Co} \equiv$ constant), the linear dependence is associated only to Tb.
-Therefore, we can extract the Tb contribution by fitting the experimental results shown in Fig. \ref{fig:MdeT}.
+Therefore, by assuming a linear temperature dependence for the magnetization of both Co and Tb sub-lattices in the range $T$ = [\qty{80}{\kelvin}, \qty{280}{\kelvin}], we can extract the individual Co and Tb contributions to the total magnetization ($M(T)=M^{\mathrm Co} - M^{\mathrm Tb}$) by fitting the experimental data shown in Fig. \ref{fig:MdeT}.
 In this framework, we express the magnetization of each component as $M^{\mathrm{Tb}}(T)=M_S^{\mathrm{Tb}}(1-\alpha T)$ and $M^{\mathrm{Co}}(T)=M_S^{\mathrm{Co}}(1-\alpha_2 T)$, where $M_S^{\mathrm{Tb}}$ and $M_S^{\mathrm{Co}}$ are the spontaneous magnetizations of terbium and cobalt at absolute zero and $\alpha$ and $\alpha_2$ are constant parameters introduced to fit the model to the experimental data.
-For clarity, we adopt the following notation to denote the thicknesses: $t_\mathrm{Tb}$ for Tb, $t_\mathrm{Co}$ for Co, and $t$ for the total thickness of each bilayer of Tb/Co ($t=t_\mathrm{Tb}+t_\mathrm{Co}$).
+For clarity, we adopt the following notation for layer thicknesses: $t_\mathrm{Tb}$ for Tb, $t_\mathrm{Co}$ for Co, and $t$ for the total thickness of each bilayer of Tb/Co ($t=t_\mathrm{Tb}+t_\mathrm{Co}$).
 Accordingly, the total magnetization multiplied by the total thickness of the sample can be written as:

 where the Co thickness ($t_\mathrm{Co}$) is the same for all samples and $a$ and $b$ are functions of the Tb thickness (\xTb) given by: